Share this article

 Housing

 As a great beginner reptile pet, it’s simple to recreate the right environment for a pet bearded dragon to thrive.
-Juvenile bearded dragons will need a tank that’s a minimum of 20 gallons, and adults will need double that.
+Juvenile bearded dragons will need a tank that’s a minimum of 20 gallons, and adults will need double that as they can grow up to around 45cm long.
 Line the base with substrate made of sand, paper towels or fertilizer-free topsoil, that encourages burrowing.

 Diet and feeding

 Bearded dragons are omnivores, and in the wild will eat a mixture of insects, small reptiles, small mammals and plants.
-Pet bearded dragons should be fed a mixture of live insects such as crickets, mealworms, wax worms, and plants such as bok choy, carrots and apples.
+Pet bearded dragons should be fed a mixture of live insects such as crickets, mealworms, wax worms, and plants such as bok choy, watercress, grated butternut squash, chicory, carrots, and apples.

 Temperature and humidity